Man United violence the peak of toxic fan-owner relationship - WHIZ News

 THE PROTESTS

-A rabble of more than 100 fans were able to stand on the field setting off flares after breaching the coronavirus-necessitated biosecure perimeter of the stadium.
-Outside, thousands more supporters spent two hours crammed onto the concourse demanding the Glazers sell the club.
+A rabble of more than 100 fans was able to stand on the field setting off flares after breaching the biosecure perimeter of the stadium.
+Outside, thousands of more supporters spent two hours crammed onto the concourse demanding the Glazers sell the club.

 Even though officers eventually managed to disperse the crowd just before the scheduled kickoff — with a combination of force using batons and a charge of police horses — the Premier League abandoned any hope of playing the game.